micharine/book-kit-ui/README.md

 - [ ] Update Inventory Items to decrease the quantity in stock when you create an order
 - [ ] Styling
 - [ ] Bug: handle checkout with items that are free ( or less than 50 cents)
+- [ ] See if Graphql can mutate more than one record in one call
 - [ ] Consider using Stripe's [prebuilt checkout page](https://stripe.com/docs/payments/accept-a-payment) instead of custom card
 - [ ] ...